-Colleagues and friends have established this award in honor of Dr. H. David Thurston for the contributions that he has made to the science of plant pathology through his research, teaching, and service.
+Colleagues and friends have established this grant in honor of Dr. H. David Thurston for the contributions that he has made to the science of plant pathology through his research, teaching, and service.

 H. David Thurston